Seaborgium

-Seaborgium is a synthetic chemical element with the symbol Sg and atomic number 106.
+Seaborgium is a synthetic chemical element; it has symbol Sg and atomic number 106.
 It is named after the American nuclear chemist Glenn T. Seaborg.
 As a synthetic element, it can be created in a laboratory but is not found in nature.
-It is also radioactive; the most stable known isotope, 269Sg, has a half-life of approximately 14 minutes.
+It is also radioactive; the most stable known isotopes have half-lives on the order of several minutes.

 In the periodic table of the elements, it is a d-block transactinide element.
 It is a member of the 7th period and belongs to the group 6 elements as the fourth member of the 6d series of transition metals.
 Chemistry experiments have confirmed that seaborgium behaves as the heavier homologue to tungsten in group 6.
 The chemical properties of seaborgium are characterized only partly, but they compare well with the chemistry of the other group 6 elements.

 In 1974, a few atoms of seaborgium were produced in laboratories in the Soviet Union and in the United States.
 The priority of the discovery and therefore the naming of the element was disputed between Soviet and American scientists, and it was not until 1997 that the International Union of Pure and Applied Chemistry (IUPAC) established seaborgium as the official name for the element.
 It is one of only two elements named after a living person at the time of naming, the other being oganesson, element 118.

 Introduction

 History

 Following claims of the observation of elements 104 and 105 in 1970 by Albert Ghiorso et al. at the Lawrence Livermore National Laboratory, a search for element 106 using oxygen-18 projectiles and the previously used californium-249 target was conducted.
 Several 9.1 MeV alpha decays were reported and are now thought to originate from element 106, though this was not confirmed at the time.
 In 1972, the HILAC accelerator received equipment upgrades, preventing the team from repeating the experiment, and data analysis was not done during the shutdown.
 This reaction was tried again several years later, in 1974, and the Berkeley team realized that their new data agreed with their 1971 data, to the astonishment of Ghiorso.
 Hence, element 106 could have actually been discovered in 1971 if the original data was analyzed more carefully.

 Two groups claimed discovery of the element.
-Unambiguous evidence of element 106 was first reported in 1974 by a Russian research team in Dubna led by Yuri Oganessian, in which targets of lead-208 and lead-207 were bombarded with accelerated ions of chromium-54.
+Evidence of element 106 was first reported in 1974 by a Russian research team in Dubna led by Yuri Oganessian, in which targets of lead-208 and lead-207 were bombarded with accelerated ions of chromium-54.
 In total, fifty-one spontaneous fission events were observed with a half-life between four and ten milliseconds.
 After having ruled out nucleon transfer reactions as a cause for these activities, the team concluded that the most likely cause of the activities was the spontaneous fission of isotopes of element 106.
 The isotope in question was first suggested to be seaborgium-259, but was later corrected to seaborgium-260.